Ivy9924/Ivy9924/README.md

 - 👋 Hi, I’m @Ivy9924
 - 👀 I’m interested in analyzing policies and regulations on ICT/Telecommunicaitons developments
-- - 🌱 I’m currently learning Data Analytics for Business
+- - 🌱 I’m currently learning Data Analytics for Business at St. Clair College of Applied Arts and Technology, Windor - Ontario, Canada
 - 💞️ I’m looking to collaborate on sustainable and innovative policies AI for Good and related matters
 - 📫 I can be contacted via email on ivytoff2023@outlook.com
 - 😄 Pronouns: She/Her